 The Student Rights and Community Standards office administers an emergency loan program comprised of donated funds.
 Full-time, currently enrolled students on Ball State's main campus are eligible for emergency loans.

 Emergencies are considered circumstances beyond a student's control such as an accident, loss of income, or illness.
 Late refunds of financial aid reimbursements generally will not be considered an emergency.
-All other sources of funding must be exhausted, including options available from the Office of Scholarships and Financial aid and assistance from family members.
+All other sources of funding must be exhausted, including options available from the Office of Financial Aid and Scholarships and assistance from family members.

 In order to be eligible for emergency funding, the student